- 1 Havant Private Counselling

 How to Benefit from Counselling.

 Maybe look at it like this:- your counsellor becomes the passenger in your car journey.
-He’ll go with you where you need to drive – whether the journey is scary or straightforward, familiar or strange, whether you both discover a better route, whether the journey is long or short, is done in one go or done in stages.
+He’ll go with you where you need to drive – whether the journey is scary or straightforward, familiar or strange, whether you both discover a better route, whether the journey is long or short, is done in stages or all in one go.. and other collaborative approaches.

 You won’t be alone.